bmc-eng/LLMFinancialAnalyst/readme.md

 3. Comparison of models to the base
 4. Creation of an agentic model that takes into account news and industry reports (also fine tune an open source model for financial statement analysis)

+Agentic model will have: Earnings direction, drivers of earnings analysis from industry reports, peer group analysis, stock valuation model.
+This will make a prediction on the whether the stock is valued

 ## Build Steps
 The deliverables for this project are: